miceks/kerr_comb_simulator/README.md

 The app has been tested on MATLAB R2021b using Windows 10.
 There are some bugs that I know about and likely far more that I don't.

 In order to enable graphical selection ('brushing') on the parameter map, the use of the undocumented property 'BrushData' was necessary.
 In the (unlikely) scenario that this property is changed in future MATLAB releases, this might break things.

-## TODO

-Link to thesis if / when published.